crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 * resources
 * parameters

 Let's go through them.
-You may use the small [sample scenario](sample_files/sample_scenario_simple.json) as a concrete example.
-This looks like this: It contains 9 trains to be scheduled, 2 routes, and 33 resources.
+You may use the small [sample scenario](sample_files/sample_scenario.json) as a concrete example.
+This looks like this: It contains just 2 trains to be scheduled, 2 routes (one for each train), and 13 resources.

 ![](documentation/img/scenario_top_level.png)